rwxrob/fluff/README.md

 *"It's docker-compose for cloud-init VMs."*

+* Support VMware Workstation Pro and VirtualBox
 * Focus *only* on virtual hardware configuration
 * Compliment Ansible for system configuration
+* Cater to absolute beginners as well as pros
+* Simplest possible CLI with optional web UI
+* Highly opinionated defaults
 * Only allow cloud-init images
-* Primary support for VMware Workstation Pro
-* Secondary support for VirtualBox
+* Static IP network support only
-* Fore-knowledge of static IPs required
-* Cater to absolute beginners
-* Highly opinionated defaults
 * Secure shell into everything
 * Batteries included
-* Simplest CLI possible

 ## Installation

+Fluff is designed to be run from any Windows or Mac workstation without any prerequisites other than the following:

 1. Install a terminal (Windows Terminal, iTerm2, etc.)
 1. Install VMware Workstation Pro (recommended) or VirtualBox
 1. Install `qemu-img`
 1. Install `fluff` binary

+> ⚠️
+> Note Windows users do *not* need to setup WSL2 but it won't hurt.

 First, you'll need to install a good terminal to make best use of your home local cloud virtual machines so that you can connect to them from